Skip to main content

 The core reason for creating the FunC Cookbook is to collect all the experience from FunC developers in one place so that future developers will use it!

-Compared to the FunC Documentation, this article is more focused on everyday tasks every FunC developer resolve during the development of smart contracts.
+Compared to the FunC Documentation, this article is more focused on the everyday tasks of every FunC developer to resolve during the development of smart contracts.

 Basics